Nothing better than Mint Brownies! A homemade dessert that everyone loves. Chocolate brownies, minty fresh filling, and chocolate top!

 - 3 tablespoons vegetable shortening

-In large pot over medium low heat, melt butter, oil, chocolate and cocoa together until fully melted and smooth.
+- In a large pot over medium-low heat, melt butter, oil, chocolate, and cocoa together until fully melted and smooth.
 Remove from heat.

-Pour batter into prepared pan.
-Smooth the top and bake 30-35 minutes or until toothpick comes out mostly clean with a few moist crumbs.
+- Pour batter into prepared pan.
+Smooth the top and bake 30-35 minutes or until a toothpick comes out mostly clean with a few moist crumbs.
 Cool to room temperature.

-For the chocolate topping: place chocolate chips and shortening into a small bowl and microwave until melted, stirring every 20 seconds.
-Pour over mint layer and spread until smooth.
+- For the chocolate topping: Place chocolate chips and shortening into a small bowl and microwave until melted, stirring every 20 seconds.
+Pour over the mint layer and spread until smooth.
 Refrigerate 30 minutes.

-Remove bars from glass pan using the edges of the parchment to pull out completely.
+- Remove bars from the glass pan using the edges of the parchment to pull out completely.
 Using a very sharp knife, cut off the crispy edges and cut into 50-60 small squares.
 Serve.

-Can be stored in an air tight container in the refrigerator for up to 4 days, though I doubt they will last that long!
+- It can be stored in an airtight container in the refrigerator for up to 4 days, though I doubt they will last that long!